nouryxd/microservices-with-node/24-basics-of-docker/notes/docker-commands.md

   - docker [run/exec] -it [container id] sh

 - Build Dockerfile

   - In project directory:
     - docker build .
   - With a tag (name)
   - docker build -t [dockerId/package:version] .
     - docker build -t lyx0/redis:latest .

+- Manual image creation:
+  baseImage can be alpine for example

+  - docker run -it [baseImage] sh
+    - [do whatever in it]
+  - in new shell:
+    - docker commit -c 'CMD ["redis-server"]' [containerId]

 ## Flags